-- Spicy foods: Capsaicin found in chillies adversely boosts the body heat and results in excessive sweating, leading to dehydration and sickness.
+- Spicy foods: Capsaicin found in chilies adversely boosts the body heat and results in excessive sweating, leading to dehydration and sickness.
 When the body is already fighting off heat, adding hot and spicy food irritates the stomach lining and may cause hyper acidity and belching.

 - Meat: It is known to all that meat and meat products are not easy to digest.
 Excessive consumption of meat in the summer season increases the pressure on the digestive system.
 It contains high amounts of fat, proteins and carbohydrates which heat up the body while digesting it.

 - Over indulging on mangoes: Excess of anything is bad and mangoes are no exception to this rule!
 Filled with healthy antioxidants and vitamins, mangoes are a must have for summers.
 However, they are high in natural sugar and overindulgence can cause skin infections, increase in body heat and a number of undesirable symptoms such as diarrhoea, upset stomach, and headaches etc.

 We hope this article helps you understand what you should eat and avoid during summer!
 Do let us know your thoughts in the comments below.
 For more on staying healthy during summers, check out Healthy Reads.